obsidian-community/obsidian-full-calendar/src/README.md

 # Plugin Architecture

-Obsidian Full Calendar's goal is to give users a robust and feature-ful calendar view into their Vault.
+Obsidian Full Calendar's goal is to give users a robust and feature-ful calendar view into their Obsidian Vault.
 In addition to displaying and modifying events stored in note frontmatter and daily note bulleted lists, it can also read events from the Internet in CalDAV and ICS format.

 Obsidian Full Calendar takes its name from [FullCalendar](https://github.com/fullcalendar/fullcalendar), a "Full-sized drag & drop event calendar in JavaScript."
 This plugin uses FullCalendar as its calendar view.
 While the naming can be ambiguous, this document will always refer to the FullCalendar view library without any spaces, or as `fullcalendar.io`.
 The plugin will be referred to either as "the plugin", "Full Calendar" with a space, or "Obsidian Full Calendar".